 The rise in vandalism has coincided with Oakland's emergence as a leading center for street art beckoning muralists from all over the country.
 "This is it," Kristi Holohan said of Oakland, where she organizes mural projects with politicians and taggers alike.
 "It's like here and Paris and Eastern Europe."

 Irot is in many ways the quintessential new breed Oakland street artist.
-He's a 28-year-old
+He's a 28-year-old transplant from New Mexico who has a foothold in both the art and tagging worlds.

 "(Tagging) is like an adrenaline rush pretty much," he said while contributing to a mural in Oakland's Uptown District.
 "After awhile the thrill is gone, so you have to keep escalating."